-Washing your hands is always important!
+Washing your hands and managing germs is always important!
 It helps our community stay well and we have less chance of spreading germs.
 Everyone wants to avoid catching a cold or the flu!
-Currently, in San Diego county we are being reminded of basic hygiene efforts due to a Hepatitis A outbreak.

 The most effective way to prevent the spread of the hepatitis A virus and other common infections is to wash your hands properly and regularly.
 We encourage you to follow these simple steps when washing your hands:

 - Wet your hands with clean, running water.
 Turn off the water, and apply soap.

 - Lather your hands by rubbing them together with soap.
 Make sure to lather the back of your hands, between your fingers, and under your nails.